brookefzy/social-life-urban-space/README.md

 - Figure 5: Pedestrian churn rate and encounter

 ## Data
-Download the data from the researchers.
+Data to reproduce the analysis is available upon requests from the researcher